gambitproject/gambit/doc/developer.contributing.rst

 3. Update the `ChangeLog` file with a summary of changes

 4. Once there are no further commits to be made for the release, create a tag for the release from the latest commit on the maintenance branch. ::

     git tag -a vX.Y.Z -m "Gambit version X.Y.Z"

 5. Push the maintenance branch and tags to the GitHub repository. ::

     git push origin maintX_Y
     git push origin --tags

 6. Create a new release on the `GitHub releases page <https://github.com/gambitproject/gambit/releases>`__, using the tag created in step 4.
    Include a summary of changes from the `ChangeLog` file in the release notes.

 7. Currently there is no automated process for pushing the new release to PyPI.
-This must be done manually by Ted Turocy or Rahul Savani.
+This must be done manually.

 ..
 TODO: update this process to be automated via GitHub Actions: Issue #557